 Back to the paint, what do you think?
 Is the purple good/bad?
 Is my sense that it isn’t right enough to abandon veiled violet and find a new color?
 A different purple or a different color?
 So many questions!
 Let me know your thoughts.

 If you follow my on Instagram you probably saw some pictures of the dining room go by.
-I painted the dining room with every last drop of one quart of Martha Steward Mourning Dove which is a very taupe-ish green color.
+I painted the dining room with the help of Painting Peterborough we used every last drop of one quart of Martha Steward Mourning Dove which is a very taupe-ish green color.

 It looks great in the room.
 It isn’t too green or too tan.
 It’s one of my new favorite colors though online it looks like a standard Beige.

-I also used Glidden Paint for the first time and I must say it is quite nice.
+Our Painting services company used Glidden Paint and I must say it is quite nice.
 You still need 2 coats (people say better paint only needs one coat but I’ve never found it to be true).
 The real benefit is in the cutting in.
 With a brush you really only need one coat whereas with the Behr paint, you really have to go over your cut-ins twice to get rid of the brush-marks.
 I’m a convert to the Glidden camp.

 The color really is lovely with the chestnut tone of the paneling.
 I’m really excited about seeing these rooms come together so quickly!

 The week before Thanksgiving, we had the ceilings re-done.
 The standard way to repair plaster and Lath ceilings is to go over them with 3/8 inch blue-board and a coat of plaster.
 You can’t plaster right over them because of a very common early paint product called Calcimine paint that dries powdery white but will eventually release from the ceiling.